Skip to main content

 HVAC Education, Buying Tips, Heat Pumps, Pricing Guide

-Cost of a Heat Pump
+Heat Pump Cost

 It’s true that HVAC systems typically last for many years.
 Eventually, for most homeowners, the day will arrive when it’s time to start researching about prices for heat pumps and labor costs to install them.
 And when that time comes, there are typically a number of new technologies and overall quality and performance improvements available.
 Some of those newer technologies, naturally, can affect pricing, especially with higher end systems that have changed the way HVAC dealers in northern climates approach selling heat pump systems.

-How Much do Heat Pumps Cost?
+How Much Does A Heat Pump Cost?

 That’s quite a range!
 The good news is there are a number of ways to make heat pump installation costs more manageable.
 These include promotional rebates available during select times of year as well as utility company rebates, financing options through your dealer, lease-to-own options and/or tax credits.
 To find out more, check out our dedicated rebate and HVAC financing web pages.

-Factors That Influence Heat Pump Prices
+Factors That Influence Heat Pump Installation Cost

 • Size/type of your home